IDEMSInternational/plh-kids-app-th-content/README.md

-# plh-facilitator-app-ph-content
+# plh-facilitator-app-th-content
-This package contains data used in the Philippines version of the PLH Facilitator app
+This package contains data used in the Thailand version of the PLH Facilitator app

 Linked directly to PLH facilitator https://github.com/IDEMSInternational/plh-facilitator-app-content